macvmio/fugaci/README.md

 ![Fugaci](resources/fugaci-logo.png)

-Fugaci is a Kubernetes-based system for serving ephemeral macOS virtual machines (VMs).
-It integrates seamlessly with Kubernetes, allowing macOS-specific workflows to be managed through standard Kubernetes APIs (`kubectl`).
-Fugaci presents itself as a Kubernetes node with specific taints, enabling it to run macOS workloads while not interfering with standard Linux container workflows.
+Fugaci is a tool that lets you run temporary macOS virtual machines (VMs) inside a Kubernetes cluster.
+Think of it as a bridge that connects the world of macOS applications with the powerful automation of Kubernetes.

+Normally, Kubernetes is used for managing Linux containers.
+Fugaci extends this capability, allowing you to manage macOS workloads using the same familiar Kubernetes tools, like `kubectl`.
+It cleverly makes a Mac computer appear as a special "node" in your Kubernetes cluster, ready to run macOS-specific tasks.

 #### Demo
 [![Demo](https://img.youtube.com/vi/aNRD9s1ACAo/maxresdefault.jpg)](https://www.youtube.com/watch?v=aNRD9s1ACAo)